Table of Contents

-Hierapolis Ancient city visiting hours vary in summer and in winter season.
+Hierapolis Ancient city visiting hours vary in summer and in the winter season.
 While it is possible to visit this ancient city between 06:30 and 23:00 in the summer season, it is possible to visit between 08:00 and 18:00 in the winter season.

 What to Wear During Hierapolis Tour

-Hierapolis is a massive open air attraction.
-Be prepared for the hot summers and cold winters of Denizli region when you visit Hierapolis and Pamukkale.
+Hierapolis is a massive open-air attraction.
+Be prepared for the hot summers and cold winters of the Denizli region when you visit Hierapolis and Pamukkale.
 I strongly recommend dressing as light as possible in the summer and also do the opposite in winter.
 You better to bring a swimming suit when you visit Hierapolis and Pamukkale Travertines since you can have a bath or swim in Ancient Pools of Pamukkale.